 fine art prints

 I started this blog after moving to northern New Mexico from coastal North Carolina.
-Feeling the loss of my creative community, I started posting works in progress, images and writing as a way to push myself forward and connect with other writers and painters.
-That happened, I am grateful to say, and the blog evolved.
+Feeling the loss of my creative community, I started posting works in progress as a way to push myself forward and connect with other writers and painters.

-For eight months or so I offered original narrative images as weekly image prompt for writers.
+For the first eight months or so I offered original narrative images as weekly image prompt for writers.
 The Storybook Collaborative pages document the collaborations.

 Author Archives: rick mobbs

 Putting back more than I take?
 Good Orderly Direction?
 Not things I’ve been thinking about.
 A lot of bowls would have to go.
-I do give back to life fairly easily.
-It is a tendency that seems to come naturally … Continue reading
+I try to back to life.
+Good Orderly Direction?
+No. Maybe time for inventory?
+Look at who I am … Continue reading

 Looking over these photos I posted elsewhere I thought they might be of interest to some of you.
 The photos are from a movie called “Country Justice”, filmed in Tazewell Virginia.
 (For a while it was known as “Coal Miner’s … Continue reading

 A note, and a response. . .
 New comment on your post “Ann Bunting-Mock” Author : Jeanne Scheerbaum Comment: May, 2012 I just read a wonderful article by Ann Bunting-Mock in American Quilter magazine, January 2008.
 Just want you, whomever you are, … Continue reading

 About finished with Tin Star, a pilot for a proposed Western series.
 If all goes well then there will be continuing gainful employment for at least some of the film community here.
 Lone Ranger crewing up in ABQ.
 Building an … Continue reading

 Troy Davis, Born October 9th, 1968.
 Killed at the stubborn whim of the state of Georgia September 21, 2011.